 A dark academia study lasts when the decisions are rooted in material and proportion instead of novelty.
 Real wood or convincing wood grain in the right tone.
 A desk with enough scale.
 Lighting that understands evening.
 Shelves that hold actual books.
 Storage that keeps life from spilling all over the room.
 A chair you can sit in for hours without resenting your own taste.
 Those things tend to age well because they are practical and atmospheric at the same time.

-If you ask me, the room should get better as your life gathers around it.
+The room should get better as your life gathers around it.
 More notes in the drawer.
 Better books on the shelf.
 A lamp you turn on every evening almost by instinct.
 A study with soul is built that way, slowly, through use.

 The Final Word